• Skip to primary navigation

 How to Get Unbanned on Grindr Successfully Workaround

-When Grindr locks you out, it is often not just your account.
-Permanent bans attach to your device’s ID and or your IP address, which is why a simple reinstall or a new email changes nothing.
+When Grindr bans you, it is not just your account.
+Permanent bans include your device ID and IP address, which is why you can’t simply delete the app and call it a day.

 “Your account has been banned”✅ Yes❌ No